paycoreio/docs/docs/connectors/xpayua/index.md

 * XPAY partner token
 * XPAY public key

 Upload the .txt file with your private key.
-Also, choose Test Mode for test connection.
+Also, select Test or Live mode according to the type of account to connect.

 !!! success
     You have connected **XPAY** account!